 For every class you teach on Vocabulary.com, you will have the option of viewing all assignments in a Grade Book view.
-Grade Book view is only available for users with a premium subscription.
+Grade Book view is only available for users with a teacher, school, or district-wide subscription.

 To see the Grade Book view, first, go to the My Classes page.
 Then, select one of your classes and click the Grade Book tab at the top.